MAINTENANCE LAW IN INDIA: PROCEDURE FOR MAINTENANCE

 There is no fixed formula to determine maintenance in India.
 It is difficult to lay.
 Recently, the Supreme Court said that it should be at least 25 % of the income of the husband.
-Also, often formula as laid Annurohita case is laid that says that earning members will be entitled to one extra portion of himself after equal appropriation of the income amongst all family members.
-It would be safe to say that maintenance can be varied from a lower range of 25 percent to about 50 percent of the income.
+Also, often formula as laid Annurita case is applied that says that earning members will be entitled to one extra portion of himself after equal appropriation of the income amongst all family members.
+It would be safe to say that maintenance may vary can be from a lower range of 25 percent to about 35 percent of the income.

-What are the documents filed by parties in a case for maintenance?
+What documents are required to be filed by parties in a case for maintenance?

 Both parties are required to give financial disclosure of their assets and liabilities.
-In Delhi and now in Punjab and Haryana, it is mandatory to file an affidavit of income detailing all sources of income, expenditure, liabilities, etc. Both husband and wife are required to furnish the following documents:
+Hon’ble Supreme Court of India in Rajnesh versus Neha made it mandatory for both spouses to file their respective affidavit of income detailing all sources of income, expenditure, liabilities, etc. Both husband and wife are required to furnish the following documents amongst others: